gitAI-ac/building_yolo_from_resnet/README.md

 # building_yolo_from_resnet
-Here we will try to develop a YOLO Model
+develop a YOLO Model using Resnet50 as feature extractor